Why Ask Why

 It is a small question, but one that clarifies more confusion than any framework or KPI ever could.
 In boardrooms, backlogs, strategy decks, and stand-ups, “why” keeps work connected to purpose.

 The question works not to slow momentum, but to ensure teams are doing the right thing at the right time, for the right reason.
-It is a quick test of alignment, confirming that what’s about to be built, funded, launched, or measured still aligns with the problem everyone set out to solve.
+It is a quick test of alignment, confirming that what is about to be built, funded, launched, or measured still aligns with the problem everyone set out to solve.

 Every team benefits from asking it.
 Ask why.
 Ask early.
 Ask even when the room is moving fast.
 Especially then.